marklogic-community/data-hub-central-community/middle-tier/README.md

 1. For development, you want to run the UI as you normally would (e.g. npm start), but you want it to talk to a Spring Boot middle tier instead of a Node middle tier
-1. For production, you want to deploy an executable Spring Boot jar that includes all of the static UI resources
+1. For production, you want to deploy an executable Spring Boot jar that includes all the static UI resources

 The instructions below assume that you've already [created a Grove project](https://marklogic-community.github.io/grove/guides/getting-started/).